Make a child care complaint

 - schedule a time with your caregiver to talk about your concerns (that way, both you and the staff or caregiver will be ready to talk)

 - be prepared and make notes ahead of time about your concerns

 - be clear about what’s being said (if you need clarification or have concerns about your caregiver’s response, ask him or her to explain it further)

 Make a complaint (licensed care)

-To report a complaint about a licensed child care centre or private-home day care agency, please contact us:
+To report a complaint about a licensed child care centre, licensed home child care agency or licensed home child care provider, please contact us:

 Make a complaint (unlicensed care)

-To report a complaint about unlicensed child care, please contact us:
+To report a complaint about an unlicensed child care provider, please contact us: